 Although perhaps tailored to American tastes, for decades afterward, Los Angeles’s Korean restaurants presumably served a fairly unadulterated of Korean food.
 The first significant development in Korean-Angeleno cuisine likely occurred when local cooks began combining Korean-style grilled meat and Kimchi with Mexican items like burritos and tacos.
 Korean-Mexican fusion restaurants existed at least as early as 1996, when 2424 Pico in Santa Monica began serving Korean fillings in lettuce wraps.

 In 2008, Caroline Shin and Mark Manguera opened the Kogi Korean BBQ food truck, with chief chef Roy Choi at the helm.
 By 2011, the fleet of food trucks had grown to five.
-From 2014-2015, there was a location in LAX.
+From 2014 to 2015, there was a location in LAX.
 In 2016, it expanded into brick-and-mortar with Kogi Taqueria.
 Today, there are several Korean-Mexican fusion restaurants, including BALAM Mexican Kitchen, Cha Cha Chili, Gogobop Korean Rice Bar, Kimchichanga, and Maru Pit Stop.

 If the mash-up seems at all strange, consider that Korean emigration to Mexico began at the exact same time as it did to the US and that Mexico City‘s Pequeño Seúl is home to thousands of Koreans.
 Of course, Mexican cuisine is also perhaps the most obvious cuisine in Los Angeles to fuse with Korean.
 Personally, I’m waiting for Korean-Salvadoran fusion.
 Someone make kimchi-topped pupusas or curtido-topped pajeon happen, please!